Washtenaw Community College: Campus life

 Washtenaw Community College is publicly funded, with an annual operating budget in excess of $100 million; the college employs nearly 1,500 people in full- and part-time positions.
 WCC is one of the largest employers in Washtenaw County.

 The Washtenaw Voice is the student-run newspaper.
 Started in December 1966, they publish in the fall and winter semesters.

 Orchard Radio broadcasts live on the web and is one of the first internet-based radio formats produced by a college.

 The campus is home to the Washtenaw Technical Middle College, a charter high school whose graduates earn college degrees and certificates by taking classes alongside WCC students.

 Washtenaw Community College provides a nationally accredited and licensed child care facility in the Family Education Building for children age 18 months to 5 years.
 The service center was established in 1968 for WCC students, staff and faculty.
 The center offers a comprehensive child development program which emphasizes the child's self-identity and feeling of worth.
 Children are supported in strengthening learning in key areas through active learning, discovery, and problem solving.
+Due to the COVID-19 pandemic, the Family Education Building was temporarily closed in March 2020, which was announced to be permanent in April 2021.

 The college claims ownership of the largest fossiliferous limestone rock (55 tons and roughly 400 million years old) ever unearthed in the region.

 Veteran Assistance

-WCC opened a veterans’ center in 2012 to centralize the work done to help veterans and active duty members transition to college.
+WCC opened a veterans' center in 2012 to centralize the work done to help veterans and active duty members transition to college.
 The center unveiled its new name – Wadhams Veterans Center – in November 2015, honoring Tim and Laurie Wadhams for their ongoing financial support of WCC, particularly student veterans.

 The Wadhams Veterans Center serves veterans and current military personnel, spouses and dependents of veterans, and students in the National Guard or reserves.
 The center seeks to integrate veterans into the college community by helping with their transition and offering any assistance veterans may need.